 Short Inca Trail Difficulty

-The short Inca trail 2 days difficulty is moderate and is recommended for travellers in a good physical state.
-If you are fairly fit, take regular exercise and do not have weight problems or problems with your knees or ankles so, this Inca trail short trek is perfect for you.
+The Short Inca trail 2 days difficulty is moderate and is recommended for travellers who are in good physical shape.
+If you consider yourself fairly fit, you exercise regularly, and do not have any issues with your weight, knees, or ankles, then this version of the ancient Inca trail is perfect for you!

 |Total distance||13 km / 8.08 miles|